JanssenProject/jans/docs/README.md

 ![jans-cli Main Menu](img/im-main.png)

 Using IM is very simple and intuitive.
-Just make selection and answer questions.
+Just make a selection and answer questions.
 There is a special option to read value for a question from a file using **_file** tag.
 This option is the most suitable choice to input the large text (e.g., interception script source code or JSON file content).
 To use this option input **_file /path/of/file** e.g. **_file /home/user/interceptionscript.py**.
-From the following menu, you can choose any option by selecting it's number.
+From the following menu, you can choose an option by selecting its number.
 Let's start from the beginning.

 ### Tips
-1. `_` is escape character for IM mode.
-For example you can create a list `["me", "you"]` by entering `me_,you`
+1. `_` is an escape character for IM mode.
+For example, you can create a list `["me", "you"]` by entering `me_,you`
 1. `_true` means boolean **True** instead of string `"true"`, similarly `_false` is boolean **False** instead of string `"false"`
 1. `_null` is comprehended as **None** (or in json **null**)
-1. `_x` exits current process and go back to parent menu
+1. `_x` exits the current process and go back to the parent menu
 1. `_q` refers to `quit`

 ### Attribute

 Using **Janssen CLI**, You can perform some quick operations in _Attribute_.
 Such as:
-- `view/find` list of Attributes in details.
+- `view/find` list of Attributes in detail.
 - `add` new attributes.
 - `update` an existing attribute
-- `delete` an attribute using it's `inum`, etc.
+- `delete` an attribute using its `inum` etc.

-For example to get all attributes choose 1 from the Main Menu, you will get the following options:
+For example, to get all attributes to choose 1 from the Main Menu, you will get the following options:

 ![jans-cli Attributes Menu](img/im-attributes-main.png)

-To `View/Find` attributes choose 1, you will be asked `Search size`,  `Search pattern` and `Status of the attribute`.
-For simplicity leave defaults in our case:
+To `View/Find` attributes choose 1, you will be asked to enter `Search size`,  `Search pattern` and `Status of the attribute` .
+For simplicity, leave defaults in our case:

 ![jans-cli Attributes Get All](img/im-attributes-get-all.png)